kalbasit/kalbas.it/site/content/post/blogging-with-style.md

 challenges that I overcome.
 I always wanted to get back into writing as it has always been therapeutic for me.

-Opening Chrome and typing in a text box just don't feel right for a tech blog.
-I feel the same about pushing to Github pages, I just didn't work hard enough for that.
+Opening Chrome and typing in a text box just doesn't feel right for a tech blog.
+I feel the same about pushing to Github pages, I just haven't work hard enough for that.

 # Micro-Containerized cluster

-The coolest ideal stack today would be:
+The most ideal stack today would be:
 - Etcd2 cluster with at least 5 nodes.
 - Kubernetes cluster with at least 3 master nodes and 2 minion nodes.
 - Let's encrypt generated SSL certificates for all websites.
 - Route53 for managing the DNS zones.
 - All managed using Terraform.

-That's exactly what I did for work, but it's just way overkill and financially unacceptable for a blog.
+That's exactly what I did for work, but it's way overkill and financially unacceptable for a blog.

 The stack I designed for this blog: